Pelecanus

 El Virrey Park was founded in 1998 with the aim of preserving as many trees and green spaces as possible.
 Currently, thanks to its large size, it is used in the afternoons and at night for jogging or simply for walking.

-In addition, there are various cozy restaurants on the edge, such as Vapiano or La Toscana.
-Even the famous Parque de la 93 is only a 10-minute walk away.
+Here, various events have also been celebrated, such as the Alimentarte gastronomic festival.
+Additionally, in the area, there are different renowned restaurants like Vapiano or La Toscana.
+Even the famous Parque de la 93 is about a 10-minute walk away.

 Parque de la 93